joshua-a-a/joshua-a-a/README.md

 - Apple Mac & IT Consulting: My bread and butter.
 Device management, Google Workspace, M365 administration, security hardening, and the kind of troubleshooting that requires actually understanding how systems work.
 - Custom Automation: The bit you are here for.
 Python based tools that solve real problems: metadata extraction, transcription workflows, document processing.
 Not here to replace you, I'm here to give you more time to do what you want to!

+Current Portfolio:
+- xScribe: Privacy focussed trasncriber powered by OpenAI's Whisper

 Currently Building:
-- xScribe: OpenAI's Whisper powered transcription tool for macOS
 - PhotoMDE: Image metadata extraction and management
+- EZFTP: Automated FTP downloads: point, start transfer, receive files
+- PDFSplitter: Split large PDFs (100+ or even 1000+ pages) into structured files based on keywords or custom logic

 More commits coming soon, I'm finishing things properly before shipping.